NYPL/digpres/docs/ingest/ingest_troubleshoot.md

 How we navigate what the actual causes are will be introduced in the next section.

-## How we figure out what the issues stem from?
+## Specific issues and how we resolve them

+### Files with unexpected extensions or incorrect file naming conventions

 For files listed in the "Exception log", we review them individually.
-These exceptions are defined in the ingest script, and they catch files with unexpected extensions and incorrect file naming conventions.
-For instance, our program expects the Born Digital Archives metadata file to be a comma-separated values or tab-separated values file.
+These exceptions are defined in the ingest script.
+Specifically, they catch files with unexpected extensions and incorrect file naming conventions.

-Therefore, the expected extensions are .CSV or .TSV.
-If a metadata file that has a different file extension is found in the package, it will not be included in ingest package, and will be listed in the Exception log.
+#### Example 1

+Our program expects the Born Digital Archives metadata file to be a comma-separated values or tab-separated values file, which has .CSV and .TSV extensions respectively.

+In some instances, we found metadata files that are plaintext files, with the .TXT extension.
+In this case, our program reviews the files individually with Digital Archives program and decides what the solution should be.
+The most common reason of having a plaintext metadata file results from incorrect selection of the export file type when the archivist exports the metadata file.

+> In this context, the content of the file is the same.
+Therefore, our program
+> migrates the data from plaintext format to the .CSV format.

+#### Example 2

+Our program expects specific naming conventions for some folders and files.
+For Born Digital Archives, the package folder name should confirm to the regular expression, `M[0-9]+_(ER|DI|EM)_[0-9]+`, where `ER` means Electronic Records; `DI` means Disk Images; and `EM` means Email.
+A valid example is `M1126_ER_1`

+In one collection, we found packages named as `M1234_ER1`, `M1234_ER2`, etc. When similar cases show up, our program also reviews these packages with the Digital Archives program to decide what the solution should be.

+> This issue usually comes from human errors, where other structures are correct,
+> and only the folder names need to be updated.
+Therefore, after the review process
+> with Digital Archives staff, we update the folder names to `M1234_ER_1` and
+> `M1234_ER_2`.

 For unsuccessful ingest workflows, they can result from various reasons.
 Preservica is format-agnostic, meaning it does not restrict ingested content by its file format.